 - Yoga Therapy Training: Seniors and Bone Strength

 Yoga Therapy Training: Seniors and Bone Strength starts the afternoon of the first date listed and ends with lunch on the last date.
 Please see:

 Pick up & drop off at Sacramento Airport.
 Click links for details.

-Yoga Alliance RYT’s and E-RYT’s receive a 10% discount on the total cost for Yoga Therapy Training: Seniors and Bone Strength.
-To receive the discount, simply tell us your Yoga Alliance registry ID number (it’s on your RYT/E-RYT card) when you register.
+Yoga Alliance RYTs and E-RYTs receive a 10% discount on the total cost for Yoga Therapy Training: Seniors and Bone Strength.
+To receive the discount, please tell us when you register: your name as it appears in the Yoga Alliance registry, and your city/state/country.